Saksham093/Greenox_Internship_Test/README.md

 ### Main Function...

-* This is a class, which include the model loading feature extraion and defining the index for each loaded image. so, that we can collect it leter.
+* This class includes the model loading feature extraction and defining the index for each loaded image so, that we can collect it later.
-* Each image is embedded and and loaded.
+* Each image is embedded and loaded.

 ```Python
 class ImageFeatureExtractor: